janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 [^best_friend]:
-    Oliver Mayeux is not interviewed for or named in the Atlantic article, but Krzeminska does reference speaking toki pona with her best friend- from some of the other reading I did along the way, I'm pretty sure that's Oliver!
+    Oliver Mayeux is not interviewed for or named in the Atlantic article, but Krzeminska does reference speaking Toki Pona with her best friend- from some of the other reading I did along the way, I'm pretty sure that's Oliver!

 > a general consensus among Toki Pona speakers is that it takes about 30 hours to master.